officialrobert/use-cache/README.md

 ## Insert array of records

-Don't worry about duplicates as long as you're using ID values that are unique.
+Don't worry about duplicates as long as the ID values you're using are unique.

 ```ts
 import { insertRecordsToPaginatedList } from 'use-cache-helper';